messeeasy/Creative_factory_bit_2022/README.md

 The output, including the confusion matrix, is contained in the final_output folder.

-When the executable is run, the result is output as an image file in the output folder.
+When the executable is run, the result is output as an image file in the deploy/output folder.
 <br>

 Sample: Example of CNN_2D_melspect results Others are similar<br>